Renormalization-Group Evolution of the None-local Matrix Element of $B$-meson In QCD and $B\to \pi$ transition form factor: The application of the -meson matrix element to the Transition Form Factor of decay

 where $H_\mu ^{\rho\alpha;\beta\delta}(y,z)$ stands for the hard transition amplitude.
 The hadronic matrix elements $\langle 0|\bar{q}_\beta (z) b_\alpha (0)|\bar{B}\rangle$ and $\langle \pi(p_2)|\bar{q}'(0)_\rho q(y)_\delta |0\rangle$ define the hadronic distribution amplitudes.
 For the matrix element of $B$ meson, we have

-where $\Phi_{\alpha\beta}(k_1,\mu)$ is the function given in Eq. (\ref{eqm}).
-Here, we will check the effect of the scale-dependence associated with the wave function of $B$ meson, and check the phenomenological effect of the $B$ meson wave function obtained by solving bound-state equation in our previous works, which really works for describing the whole mass-spectrum of $b$-flavored system \cite{Yang2012,LY2014,LY2015}.
+where $\Phi_{\alpha\beta}(k_1)$ is the function given in Eq. (\ref{eqm}).
+Here, we will check the phenomenological effect of the $B$ meson wave function obtained by solving bound-state equation in our previous works, which works for describing the whole mass-spectrum of $b$-flavored system \cite{Yang2012,LY2014,LY2015}.
+We will check the applicability of perturbative QCD in the calculation of $B\pi$ transition form factor with the new wave function for $B$ meson being used.

 For the matrix element of $\pi$ meson, which is fast moving in the large-recoil limit, the light-cone distribution amplitudes can be defined as \cite{bra1990,bal1999}

 with the spinor wave function $\Phi^\pi_{\delta\rho}$ to be